 NDAK14009U Parallel Functional Programming (PFP)

-The lectures will provide an overview of approaches to parallel (and concurrent) programming and give practical instructions to writing, testing, and optimising parallel functional programs.
+The lectures will provide an overview of approaches to parallel programming and give practical instructions to writing, testing, and optimising data-parallel programs.
 The topics covered in the lecture will be exercised in lab assignments, consisting of programming and analysis of programs as well as questions for theoretical discussion.

 - the difference between the concepts of concurrency and parallelism, and between data parallelism and task parallelism

 - well-known parallelisation strategies, programming patterns, and program skeletons

 various languages, with particular focus on how high-level

 description of parallelism may be mapped in a principled way to